minio/warp/README.md

 ### analysis parameters

-Beside the important `-analysis.dur` which specifies the time segment size for aggregated data there are some additional parameters that can be used.
+Beside the important `--analysis.dur` which specifies the time segment size for aggregated data there are some additional parameters that can be used.

-Specifying `-analyze.hostdetails` will output time aggregated data per host instead of just averages.
+Specifying `--analyze.hostdetails` will output time aggregated data per host instead of just averages.
 For instance:

 ```
 Throughput by host: